 Cocaine (also known as coke, C, flake, snow, crack, and blow) is a drug derived from the leaves of the coca plant which is native to South America.
 According to the National Institute on Drug Abuse, about 15% of people in the United States have tried cocaine.
 It’s highly addictive and is illegal.

 Cocaine is a stimulant, meaning it increases your body’s alertness and energy.
 It works by stimulating the neuropathways in your brain, making you feel talkative, energetic, and euphoric.
 Cocaine is highly addictive.
-You can get hooked to it even if you only tried it several times.
+You can get hooked to it even if you only tried it once.

 When it comes to mental health disorders, co-occurring cocaine addiction may be a secondary disorder used to cover up for the emotional toll from behavioral problems.